When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Limiting caffeine, nicotine, and alcohol intake, especially at night

-- Finding ways to reduce stress, such as exercising, getting seven or more hours of sleep every night, and doing things you enjoy
+- Reducing stress through healthy habits, such as by exercising, sleeping seven or more hours every night, and doing enjoyable activities

 - Trying relaxing activities such as yoga, meditation, or breathing exercises

 Poor sleep has been associated with an irregular heartbeat, and sleep loss can lead to anxiety, which can cause heart palpitations.
-For these reasons, maintaining healthy sleep practices hygiene might also benefit your heart.
+For these reasons, maintaining healthy sleep hygiene practices might also be helpful.
 You can help establish good sleep habits by:

 - Setting a consistent bedtime and wake-up time